vuejs/docs/src/api/composition-api-lifecycle.md

   function onBeforeUpdate(callback: () => void): void
   ```

+- **Details**

+  This hook can be used to access the DOM state before Vue updates the DOM.
+It is also safe to modify component state inside this hook.

+  **This hook is not called during SSR.**

 ## onBeforeUnmount()

 Registers a hook to be called right before a component instance is to be unmounted.
-At this stage the instance is still fully functional.

-**This hook is not called during SSR.**

 - **Type**